fkarg/fkarg.github.io/drafts/rat-meetup.md

 #### Breakout Sessions (v1.2)
-With few people, a very comfortable atmosphere allowing for honest exchange and topic digression presented itself naturally.
+We found that with fewer people, a very comfortable atmosphere allowing for honest exchange and topic digression presented itself naturally.
 Establishing such an atmosphere got a lot harder with more people attending concurrently.
-An easy solution for this was to create breakout sessions with up to five people.
+An easy solution for this was to create breakout-sessions (i.e., splitting up the video conference into multiple rooms) with up to five people.
+Often the atmosphere from the small groups tends to spill over to the 'big' meeting even after breakout sessions have concluded.
+This is one of the reasons we try to have breakout sessions early in our Meetup.

 Benefits are multi-faceted:
 - People are less afraid to talk longer